 What should you not say during a deposition?

 Answer Only the Question Presented.
 No question, no answer.
 A deposition is not a conversation.
 In this respect, be on guard when listening to the questions – do not let the examiner put words in your mouth and do not answer a question that includes incorrect facts or statements of which you have no knowledge.

-Once the lawsuit has been filed, the best way to settle a case is to treat it as if it is going to trial.
 The reality is that cases do not settle until the key depositions are taken.
 The key depositions are of the defendant, any eyewitnesses, a police officer (if applicable) and the plaintiff.

 Can you refuse to answer a question in a deposition?

 In most cases, a deponent cannot refuse to answer a question at a deposition unless the answer would reveal privileged or irrelevant private information or the court previously ordered that the information cannot be revealed (source).
 However, there are certain types of questions that do not have to be answered .

 How long can depositions last?

 Answer: It is only four hours total.
 Under Rule 30(d), the maximum total length of a deposition of a nonparty is four hours of oral questioning from all parties, and the maximum total length of a deposition of a party is seven hours of oral questioning from all parties.

 How do you know when to settle a lawsuit?

 The easy answer: If you can resolve the case faster and more economically without a trial, settlement may be the best option.
 However, there are times you need a court to make the decision as to who was responsible for the alleged damages and the ultimate value of the case.